 Focus flower essence formula for dogs.
 Improve your dog's focus and attention in busy and distracting show, training, or living environments!
 Class situations, public performances, working situations - even a house full of kids - can be quite a challenge for dogs.
 Our Focus flower essence blend strengthens your dog's ability to tune out distractions and focus on the task at hand.
 Very popular with our performance and dog sport people!

 Use Focus flower essence formula to help with:

-- dogs overwhelmed by the sights, smells, sounds or activity in a new or busy environment
+- dogs overwhelmed by sights, smells, sounds or activity in a new or busy environment.

-- dogs that have trouble taking in all the distractions, that have trouble deciding what to focus on
+- dogs so busy taking in all the distractions they can't decide what to focus on.

 Traditional brandy-preserved: Spring water, brandy (20%), essences of Indian Pink, Peppermint, Elm, Dill flowers.